ShaneFlandermeyer/gr-plasma/README.md

   in the same format as the file source block in the main tree, and the PMT metadata dictionary can optionally be stored as a JSON object.

+**NOTE**: Most work in this repository is done in the develop branch.
+If master does not have a feature you want, be sure to check out develop before filing an issue.

 ## Installation

 To install gr-plasma system-wide, you should first install